magicgh/os-lab/docs/src/memory_management/contiguous_memory_allocation.md

 There is a relatively large and slow main memory together with a smaller, faster cache memory.

-The next Figure depicts the use of multiple levels of cache.
+The next figure depicts the use of multiple levels of cache.

 ![Three-level Cache Organization](./assets/three-level_cache_organization.png)